MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-secure-online-endpoint.md

 ## Prerequisites

-* To use Azure Machine Learning, you must have an Azure subscription.
-If you don't have an Azure subscription, create a free account before you begin.
-Try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/) today.
+* An Azure subscription.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

-* Install and configure the [Azure CLI](/cli/azure/) and the `ml` extension to the Azure CLI.
+* The [Azure CLI](/cli/azure/) and the Azure CLI `ml` extension, installed and configured.
 For more information, see [Install, set up, and use the CLI (v2)](how-to-configure-cli.md).

   >[!TIP]
-    > Azure Machine Learning managed virtual network was introduced on May 23rd, 2023.
-If you have an older version of the ml extension, you might need to update it for the examples in this article to work.
+  > The Azure Machine Learning managed virtual network feature was introduced on May 23, 2023.
+If you have an older version of the `ml` extension, you might need to update it for the examples in this article to work.
 To update the extension, use the following Azure CLI command:
   >
   > ```azurecli
   > az extension update -n ml
   > ```

-* The CLI examples in this article assume that you're using the Bash (or compatible) shell.
-For example, from a Linux system or [Windows Subsystem for Linux](/windows/wsl/about).
+* A Bash (or compatible) shell, for example, from a Linux system or [Windows Subsystem for Linux](/windows/wsl/about).
+The CLI examples in this article assume this type of shell.

 * You must have an Azure Resource Group, in which you (or the service principal you use) need to have `Contributor` access.
 You'll have such a resource group if you've configured your `ml` extension.